 Why We Need Girls Who Invest

-Gender Diversity is Good for Business
+A Variety of Perspectives is Good for Business

-1. McKinsey and others show that diversity of thought in business leads to more informed and balanced decision making.
+McKinsey and others show that diversity of thought in business leads to more informed and balanced decision making.

-2. Both Catalyst and The CS Research Institute have shown correlations between higher return on sales, equity, and invested capital, and gender diversity at the executive management-level and the board of directors-level at U.S. corporations.
-Greater gender diversity in an investment team can add 45 basis points per year in net excess returns.
+Both Catalyst and The CS Research Institute have shown correlations between higher return on sales, equity, and invested capital, and gender diversity at the executive management-level and the board of directors-level at U.S. corporations.
+Greater gender balance in an investment team can add 45 basis points per year in net excess returns.

-3. Gender differences in investment approach, perspective and experience can enhance long-term investing success.
+Gender differences in investment approach, perspective and experience can enhance long-term investing success.
 A number of studies have revealed that people who hold different gender identities invest differently.

 The Number of Women Investors is Not Increasing